devsecops-workshop/workshop-guide/content/5-gitops/_index.md

 {{< figure src="../images/pipeline1.png?width=50pc&classes=border,shadow" title="Click image to enlarge" >}}

 Now the pipeline is set.
 The last thing we need is authentication against the Gitea repo and the workshop-prod Quay org.
 We will add those from the `start pipeline` form next.
+Make sure to replace the <DOMAIN> placeholder if required.

 ## Update our Prod Stage via Pipeline and GitOps